about2crash/Basis-Richi.ch/README.md

 # Basis-Richi.ch
-A Dumy Website for a Scoutcamp.
+A Dumy Website for a Story in a Scoutgame.